Hinesburg Food Shelf

-The Hinesburg Food Shelf is located at 51 Ballards Corner Road, in a building that is leased free-of-charge by Renewable Wind NRG Partners, LLC.
-The Food Shelf is run by an energetic team of volunteers, and we serve residents from Hinesburg, Shelburne, Charlotte, Huntington, St. George and Monkton.
+Our volunteer-run Food Shelf serve residents from Hinesburg, Huntington, St. George and Monkton.
 If you are not from one of these towns, please visit the Vermont Food Bank website to find resources near you.

 If you would like to receive groceries from our Food Shelf, please bring along an ID or a piece of mail with your address on your first visit.
 It's very simple to get started, and there are no major forms to fill out and no need to disclose financial and personal information.

-The Food Shelf had 1,035 visits by families in FY 2017.
 We are open twice per week, and families are able to visit once per month for a full shopping and once more for just produce and fresh items; we prioritize fresh and frozen items so families are receiving a good balance, and we work with local farms and suppliers whenever possible.
 We also offer a full Thanksgiving meal to families.
-A family visiting the food shelf receives enough food to for about one week, including fresh produce, frozen meats, eggs, cheese, canned and boxed foods, and personal care supplies.
-The Food Shelf is a partner of the Vermont Food Bank, where we are able to purchase many foods at a discount, and we supplement those offerings with items purchased at area markets, donated produce, and food gathered at local food drives.
-Additionally, the food shelf offers government commodities to families who qualify.
-We strive to offer the most nutritious foods to our clients, and our staff of volunteers also offers healthy recipes and advice on ways to use the foods that are offered.
+A family visiting the food shelf receives enough food for about one week, including fresh produce, frozen meats, eggs, cheese, canned and boxed foods, diapers, and personal care supplies.
+The Hinesburg Food Shelf is a partner of the Vermont Food Bank, where we are able to purchase many foods at a discount, and we supplement those offerings with items purchased at area markets, donated produce, and food gathered at local food drives.
+Additionally, the Food Shelf offers government commodities to families who qualify.

-We also partner with the Hinesburg Community School Partners in Education (PiE) during the school year to offer vacation meal bags to families receiving free and reduced lunch.
-During vacations, there are no meals provided at school, and families can be strained to provide enough during those times.
-Bags are offered at the Food Shelf before school vacations and include healthy snacks, fruits and vegetables, protein, and simple meal items.
+We also partner with the Hinesburg Community School Partners in Education (PiE) and Lantman's Market during the school year to offer vacation food support to HCS families receiving free and reduced school meals.
+Vacation food pickups are offered at the Food Shelf before school vacations and include healthy snacks, fruits and vegetables, protein, simple meal items, and a milk coupon.

-The Food Shelf received support this year from the Towns of Hinesburg and St. George, the Vermont Foodbank, the Vermont Foodbank VT Fresh Program, the Charlotte-Shelburne-Hinesburg Rotary, area faith groups, and donations from individuals and businesses throughout the community.
+The Food Shelf received support this year from the Towns of Hinesburg, Huntington and St. George, the Vermont Foodbank VT Fresh Program, the Charlotte-Shelburne-Hinesburg Rotary, area faith groups, and donations from individuals and businesses throughout the community.
 We are grateful to be a part of such a giving and caring community.

 Tuesday Evenings 5:30 pm - 7:30 pm